enebular/enebular-runtime-agent/tools/updater/README.md

 When updating the Pelion port of enebular-agent, the Pelion mode used must be specified with the `--pelion-mode` option (either `developer` or `factory`).

-## Simple Updates using the Bash Script
+## Simple Updates Using Bash Script

 To use the updater script directly on a target device, you can download it with wget and then run it as shown below.